8 months pregnant: symptoms and baby development

 Positioning

-As we said in month 7 of pregnancy, your baby may have been getting ready for birth by changing position by pointing their head down.
+As we said in month 7 of pregnancy, your baby may have been getting ready for birth by changing position, by pointing their head down.
 By this month, your baby should have done this.
-You also may not feel as many movements as normal but don't worry, they are still growing.
+You may not feel as many movements as normal but don't worry, they're still there busy growing.

 Their body